rootstrap/blog/content/A good way to manage your Python projects using Pyenv and Pipenv.md

 This will create a `.python-version` file in the folder indicating the current local Python version for the project.
 Also, if you run `python -V` in that folder, you will see the local version, and not the global one.

-So in summary, you have these useful commands:
+So, to sum up, you have the following useful commands at your disposal:

 - `pyenv install --list` to see the available Python versions that you can install.
 - `pyenv versions` to see the installed Python versions.